skillerious/skillerious/README.md

-# 👋 Hello, I'm Robin Doak
+# 👋 Hello, I'm Robin

 I'm a **hobbyist software developer** with a passion for coding that started at a young age.
 Over the years, I've honed my skills and developed a strong proficiency in several programming languages and technologies.